dentremor/Software-Defined-Infrastrucure/doku.md

 ```

 To access the webpage from a local machine, we need to give our local machine the relevant information to reach the page.
-This can be done by enter the information on our local machine with `# sudo vim /etc/hosts`:
+This can be done by entering the information on our local machine with `# sudo vim /etc/hosts`:

 ```plaintext
 141.62.75.103 sdi3a.mi.hdm-stuttgart.de dh102.sdi3a.mi.hdm-stuttgart.de